-National Council for Accreditation of Teacher Education (NCATE)
+National Council for Accreditation of Teacher Education (NCATE) Accredited

 This program is designed for students who have an undergraduate degree in one of the liberal arts and sciences.
-It leads to an M.S. in education and eligibility to apply for initial certification in childhood and early childhood education from the New York State Department of Education.
+It leads to an M.S. in education and eligibility to apply for initial certification in childhood education from the New York State Department of Education.
+The program is clinically-rich with carefully designed field experiences that culminate in one full semester of student teaching.
+Candidates who are working full-time as teacher assistants in grades 1-6 can request to complete field experience in their work sites.
 To receive initial certification, students must pass the applicable New York State certification exams and fulfill other New York State certification requirements.

 302 Bacon Hall

 Fax: (716) 878-6033

 1. A bachelor’s degree from an accredited college or university with an academic major in one of the liberal arts or sciences.

 2. A minimum cumulative GPA of 3.0 (4.0 scale)